Home Heat Pump Guide

 How noisy are mini split heat pumps?

 Indoor units typically operate at 19-25 dB on the lowest fan setting — quieter than a whisper.
 The outdoor unit runs at 40-50 dB, comparable to a quiet conversation.
-Most people find them unobtrusive, especially compared to the noise of a gas boiler firing up.
+Most people find them unobtrusive.

 Do mini splits work in cold weather?

 Yes.
 Modern mini splits operate effectively down to -15°C or lower.
-Some models, such as Mitsubishi's Hyper Heating range, are rated to -25°C. UK winters rarely drop below -5°C in most areas, so cold weather performance is not a concern.
+Some models are rated to -25°C. UK winters rarely drop below -5°C in most areas, so cold weather performance is not a concern.